kvgork/jetank_ROS/readme.md

 I hope to upgrade this project to ROS2 as soon as I get my hands on a Jetson Orin Super Development kit.
 Then I also want to try to create functions using Reinforcement Learning.

+This is all work in progress!

+## 🛠️ Hardware updates

+- **Camera module**: Updated the stock IMX219-160 Camera module to a IMX219-83 Stereo Camera module to allow for depth perception

 ## ✨ Key Features

 - **Complete ROS Integration**: Full conversion of the JeTank platform to ROS architecture